SenseTecnic/SenseTecnic.github.io/mqtt/managing-clients-and-keys.md

 # Managing Clients and Keys

 Clients represent client connections to the STS MQTT service from Node-RED or devices.
 A Client record consists of a Client ID, a friendly name, description and a Client Key.
-For every connection frmo a device, FRED or Node-RED MQTT server configuration node, you will need to create a Client.
+For every connection from a device, FRED or Node-RED MQTT server configuration node, you will need to create a Client.

 ## Creating a client